 Editing a Category Page

 Like all guides and wiki pages, every category page has two selections in the upper-right of the page, beneath the header.

 To edit a category page, click on the Edit tab.
-The edit page for that particular category page will appear, and all of the text, pictures, and formatting can be edited and arranged on this page.
+The edit page for that particular category page will open, and all of the text, pictures, and formatting can be edited and arranged on this page.

 Organizing Category Pages